parvez-k0/Revenue-Insights-in-hospitality-domain/README.md

 3.	**Direct Booking Platforms:** Platforms with **direct bookings** delivered the highest realization **percentage (70.6%)**, emphasizing the value of loyalty programs and direct engagement with guests.
 4.	**Property Performance:**
-        o	**Top-Performing Properties:** "Atliq City" in **Mumbai generated highest revenue followed by Banglore and Hyderabad**, showcasing strong revenue potential in the city. o	**Underperforming Locations:** Properties in certain cities lagged behind, requiring localized marketing efforts and dynamic pricing strategies.
+        o	**Top-Performing Properties:** "Atliq City" in **Mumbai generated highest revenue followed by Banglore and Hyderabad**, showcasing strong revenue potential in the city.

+        o	**Underperforming Locations:** Properties in certain cities lagged behind, requiring localized marketing efforts and dynamic pricing strategies.
-5.	**Booking Channel Optimization**: OTAs showed higher volumes but lower realization percentages, pointing to the need for better negotiation or prioritizing direct bookings.
+6.	**Booking Channel Optimization**: OTAs showed higher volumes but lower realization percentages, pointing to the need for better negotiation or prioritizing direct bookings.

-# Result
-**This analysis revealed:**
-•	**Revenue Growth Potential:** By focusing on weekday occupancy and leveraging direct booking platforms, properties can significantly boost revenue.

-•	**Benchmarking Success**: High-performing cities like Bangalore can serve as models for replicating best practices in other regions.

-•	**Optimized Resource Allocation:** Insights into platform performance and room category trends allow better resource allocation, maximizing profitability.

-•	**Sustainability:** Adopting dynamic pricing and personalized marketing ensures long-term growth and customer loyalty.